sunny/actor/README.md

 end
 ```

-### Play
+## Play actors in a sequence

-An actor can call actors in sequence by using `play`.
-Each actor will hand over
+An actor can be responsible for calling other actors in sequence by using
-the same context to the next actor.
+`play`.
+Each actor will hand over the same context to the next actor.

 ```rb
 class PlaceOrder < Actor